hyperledger/besu-docs/docs/HowTo/Interact/APIs/RPC-PubSub.md

 Subscribe to events by using either RPC Pub/Sub over WebSockets or [filters over HTTP](../Filters/Accessing-Logs-Using-JSON-RPC.md).

 Use RPC Pub/Sub over WebSockets to wait for events instead of polling for them.
-For example, a Dapp can subscribe to logs and receive notification when a specific event occurs.
+For example, Dapps subscribe to logs and receive notifications when a specific event occurs.

 Methods specific to RPC Pub/Sub are: